SDooman/bootstrap-data-1/project_data_spec.md

  - Each data set should contain at least
    3 columns of data.
- - Each data set should contain columns with both numerical and categorical data.
+ - Each data set should contain columns with both quantitative and categorical data.
  - There should be at least 2 suggested or implied questions that a student could ask and answer using this data set.